MartinBradbury/trihub/README.md

 ## Future Features

-1. Use a rich text editor to enable further customisability of the rendered training plan content.
+1. Implement a rich text editor to enhance customization options for the visual presentation of training plans.
-2. Use more advanced filtering for training plans to make them even more customisable.
-Such as fitness level, gender, discipline strengths or weaknesses.
+2. Introduce sophisticated filtering mechanisms for training plans to offer greater personalization, such as considering fitness levels, gender, and strengths or weaknesses in specific disciplines.
-3. Integration of Starva or Garmin connect for users to upload their performances to trihub.
+3. Facilitate integration with platforms like Starva or Garmin Connect, enabling users to share their performance data with trihub.
-4. Break each session down into individual session and allowing the user to add a comment after each session based on their performance.
+4. Segment each workout into discrete sessions, permitting users to leave comments post-session based on their performance.
-5. Enable the user to customise the generated training plan to further fit their requirements.
+5. Allow users to tailor the automated training plan to better align with their specific needs.

 ## Design:

-The design of the website was a simple contrast of a black background in certain features or white, and white or orange text.
-The orange text and buttons are a feature across the whole site.
+The website's design employs a straightforward color scheme featuring either a black background with white or orange text, or vice versa.
+Throughout the entire site, orange text and buttons serve as a recurring element.

 ### Background:  #ffffff
 ### Orange Button: #ed4300